ezweave/pretty-functional/chapters/one/one.md

 ) => bar(x)
 ```

 That is technically a tail call.
-JavaScript supports tail calls in `strict` mode, which helps with memory (the bane of recursion).
+JavaScript supports tail calls in `strict` mode, which helps to keep the stack in check.

 We can also rewrite `foo` to use a tail call: